zhanglihua-wanglu/wanwallet/README.md

 ### Dependencies

-To run mist in development you need:
+To run wanwallet in development you need:

 - [Node.js](https://nodejs.org) `v7.x` (use the prefered installation method for your OS)
 - [Meteor](https://www.meteor.com/install) javascript app framework